Sri Lanka 15.05.2019 Transindus

 Sri Lanka has some incredible wildlife experiences and to have the most memorable time here, it's worth selecting a special wildlife-focused tour, which will take you to some of the very best spots on the island, including stunning national parks and UNESCO World Heritage Sites.
 In fact, in the national parks alone there are almost 100 species of mammal and over 400 types of birds, so get ready to keep your eyes peeled!

-To help you plan your visit, here's our pick of the best national parks in Sri Lanka for wildlife.
+To help you plan your visit, here's our pick of the best national parks in Sri Lanka and the best time to visit.

 Yala National Park